 The best way is to find a company that you trust to order from and that provides lab testing of their oil.
-Look for a PGI certification, which identifies oils with exceptional properties and quality because it demands that the product be produced in a specific geographical region and it is tested for quality.
+Look for a PGI certification, which identifies oils with exceptional properties because it demands that the product be produced in a specific geographical region and tested for quality.

 Olive Oil: What I Use

 I recently found a company called Kasandrinos that produces a high-quality Greek olive oil.
 They publish all of their testing and certification data and source their olives from family farms.
 They also have the PGI certification and make organic, non-GMO extra virgin oil.
 We’ve tried many great brands over the years, but this is our current favorite based on testing, price, and sourcing.
 Take a listen to my podcast with the founder to find out why this brand is so different (and delicious!).